dullroar/ten-steps-to-linux-survival/README.md

 [    4.329037] IPv6: ADDRCONF(NETDEV_UP): eth0: link is not ready
 ```

-To show a specific number of lines use the `-n` parameter:
+To show a specific number of lines use the `-n` parameter with `tail`:

 ``` bash
 /var/log $ tail -n 15 dmesg